simple-login/app/README.md

 Output:
 - 200: user is going to receive an email that contains the activation code.

+#### POST /api/auth/forgot_password

+Input:
+- email

+Output:
+- 200: user is going to receive an email to reset the password
+- 400 if error (email not found)

 #### GET /api/aliases

 Get user aliases.